jDevMsc/competitive-programming/README.md

 # compProg
-Collection of algorithms and data structures in Java + solutions to practical tasks.
+Collection of algorithms and data structures in Java +  practical tasks.